bobbercheng/mcp-deep-research/guide.md

 - Consider new technologies and contrarian ideas
 - Flag speculative information clearly
 - Aim for exhaustive coverage of the topic
+- Utilize sequential thinking or other thinking methodologies

 Begin by asking for my research query and preferred breadth and depth parameters with recommendation.